Frequently Asked Questions

 If you’re a prospective student (applicant), contact your admissions counselor for more information about transferring courses to APU.

-If you’re a current APU student, first check our General Studies Transfer Plans and Course-to-Course Articulation on the Undergraduate Registrar site to see if your school and/or course are listed.
+If you’re a current APU student, first check our General Education Transfer Plans and Course-to-Course Articulation on the Undergraduate Registrar site to see if your school and/or course are listed.
 If they are, then you don’t need to do anything more!
 You may proceed to take the class as planned and send a transcript of the completed coursework to the Undergraduate Registrar to receive credit.

 If you can’t find your school and/or course listed, fill out a Transfer Inquiry Form (Current APU Students Only) (PDF) and submit it to the Undergraduate Registrar along with a course syllabus for review.
 You can expect to hear a response in approximately two weeks as to how the course will count as credit at APU.
 Once you’ve completed the course, make sure to have your official transcripts sent to the Undergraduate Registrar to receive credit.